juruen/cavalieri/README.md

 #### default_to (const with_changes_t & changes)

-Sets event's fields only if they are not set.
-It takes a map that contains the keys to be added to the event.
+It takes a map that contains the keys to be added to the event if the key is not set.

     // Default ttl to 120
     default_to({"ttl", 120})

+#### split (const split_clauses_t clauses)

+It takes a list of pairs.
+Each pair contains a predicate function and a stream.
+When an event is received, the event is passed to the first stream which predicate returns true.

+    split({above_(10), prn("yo, it's above 10")},
+          {under_(5),  prn("uhm, it's not that much")})

+#### split (const split_clauses_t clauses, const streams_t default_stream)

+It takes a list of pairs and a default stream.
+Each pair contains a predicate function and a stream.
+When an event is received, the event is passed to the first stream which predicate returns true.
+If none of the predicates match, the event is passed to the default stream.

+    split({above_(10), prn("yo, it's above 10")},
+          {under_(5),  prn("uhm, it's not that much")},
+          prn("it seems to be between 5 and 10"))

 ### Fold functions